Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ```

 6. The applications should now be deployed.
 To verify run the below command and you should see both pods in a running state.

+   >**Note** : It could take a few minutes for the output to appear so wait a few minutes before running the command.

    ```
     kubectl get pods
    ```